eguvenc/framework_old/mtemp/xss/releases/0.0.1/README.md

 The security filtering function is called automatically when a new controller <kbd>( /docs/general/controllers )</kbd> is invoked.
 It does the following:

 <ul>
     <li>Destroys the global GET array.
-Since Obullo does not utilize GET strings, there is no reason to allow it.</li>
+Since framework does not utilize GET strings, there is no reason to allow it.</li>
     <li>Destroys all global variables in the event register_globals is turned on.</li>
     <li>Filters the POST/COOKIE array keys, permitting only alpha-numeric (and a few other) characters.</li>
     <li>Provides XSS (Cross-site Scripting Hacks) filtering.
 This can be enabled globally, or upon request.</li>